How can IAM (Identity & Access Management) help enable a smooth post M&A integration

 For example, User Driven Federation is a Ubisecure CIAM product feature that enables users to choose how they log in to a target service (for example, using an identity provider/IdP) and, if the login credential has never been used before, to link it to an existing account.

 This is very useful when there is no common trusted attribute between the authentication methods.
 Once the linking has been performed once, it is remembered for all subsequent visits.
 More than one login method can be linked to an account too.
 This is what lets users link another account, such as Google Workspace or LinkedIn, to their account, even if the accounts do not share the same email address.

-When there is a common trusted attribute, such as a verified email address or social security number, Ubisecure’s Directory User Mapping feature allows automated lookup and login without interruption.
-For example, logging in via BankID often works based on matching the social security number.
+When there is a common trusted attribute, such as a verified email address or social security number, Ubisecure’s Directory User Mapping feature allows automated lookup and secure login without interruption.
+For example, access management by logging in via BankID often works based on matching the social security number.
 In federation networks and third-party IdP services, such as Azure AD, Directory User Mapping can be configured to trust the email address sent by the partner and use it to lookup the new account.

 For cases where no matching account is found, the user can be redirected to an account registration process.
 In most cases, the account registration can be completed online and an active user session is established to enable the user to continue to the desired target application and start using it – without the need to log in again.

-An opportunity to move to the cloud
+An opportunity to move your IAM to the cloud

 In this hybrid approach, Ubisecure IDaaS can be configured to trust both organisations’ existing authentication services, allowing new applications and backends to be configured using modern techniques such as OAuth2 and OpenID Connect.
 Ultimately, after migration is completed, the older, legacy, on premises CIAM solutions can be decommissioned and switched off.
-This brings all those benefits of consolidation we spoke about earlier – such as saving license, management and support costs – but also savings hardware costs.
+This brings all those benefits of IAM consolidation we spoke about earlier – such as saving license, management and support costs – but also savings hardware costs.